opendocsg/slw-judgments-backfill/2014_SGCA_26/report.md

 **Decision Below**

-23     The grounds for the Judge’s decision are found in _Belfield International (Hong Kong) Ltd v Sheagar s/o T M Veloo_ [2013] SGHC 206.
+23     The grounds for the Judge’s decision are found in _Belfield International (Hong Kong) Ltd v Sheagar s/o T M Veloo_ <span class="citation">[2013] SGHC 206</span>.
 The Judge rejected all the Appellant’s defences and entered judgment for the Respondent.

 24     As regards the Appellant’s defence of unenforceability under the MLA, the Judge held that the Respondent was an “excluded moneylender” under s 2 of the MLA.
 The Judge did not accept that the